gustycooper/gustycooper.github.io/mydoc/mydoc_1_information_people_computers.md

 ![People Information](../images/personMemory.png "People Information")

-Our brain serves to store information and to manipulate the information.
+Our brain stores information and manipulates information.
 We get our input from our eyes, ears, nose.
 Some of the input is physical stimulation - like when we are outside or talking with people  Some our our input is reading books or listening to music.
 Exactly how we store and manipulate information in our brains is a mystery to me, but nueroscientests are beginnging to unravel the mystery.
 I have talked with elder people who could not remember information spoken five minutes ago, but can vividly recall events from 50 years ago.
 We produce output with our mouth, facial expressions, hands.

 Computers process information similar to the way people process information; however, computers are machines, not people.
 In some ways, computers are better at processing information than people.
 Google can find more results that I can.
 Some of most profitable companies of today simply process information - Google, Facebook - and they rely upon computers to process their infomation.